safetyAI/ChatSafetyAI/azure_MRE_commands_client.md

 echo "$STATUS"
 # Look for: "itemsProcessed" > 0 and "status": "success"

-echo "🔎 4.
-Final Proof: Inspecting Parent Document Metadata..."
+echo "🔎 Inspecting Parent Document Metadata..."
 # =================================================================================
 # WHY WE TEST THIS:
 # We need to verify that the custom metadata we attached to the PDF in Blob Storage